Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 A: Oh yes, that metal poisoning has gone into probably the nerves in the joint and all the connective tissue.
 It's sort of constantly irritated.
 The problem I find with it on this diet, even on this diet, is that that's probably one of the hardest to reverse because I need to put them in a stage that almost gets them into lupus, and they either go into lupus or they don't.
 I've had three clients go into lupus and then it's hell.
 You need to get lots of fat on their connective tissues, lots of cream and butter to get in there and absorb the fat.
 Whether they make it through with that kind of poisoning is very difficult to judge.

-Q: [unintelligible]
+Q: So, the raw fat is absorbing the cooked fat, is that what you mean by absorbing the fat?

 A: No, the fat absorbs the toxic metals from the chelation therapy.
 Yes, Roger.

-Q: The doctors claim [unintelligible] through the kidneys.
+Q: The doctors claim that it goes out through the kidneys.
 In other words, it's pulled out, there's the metals.
 So what they really try to sell it is people who have been having bypasses to clean up the arteries, the veins, and they claim that it goes out through the kidneys.

 A: People who are not on this diet, 90% of the people I know who got chelation therapy, the first person I met who got chelation therapy was in 1971.
 That was when they first started chelation therapy.
 90% of them had died.
 It's without being on this diet.
 No, I've had four people who had 30 to 50 chelation treatments who died.